Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Introduction

 The system identification aims to identify the unknown parameters that govern an underlying dynamical system, given the history of states determined by the true parameters and the disturbances.
 In real-world applications, one may not be able to model the system accurately, and therefore it is vital to use the collected online data to identify the system.
 The identification is often followed by the control of the system, and a small identification error improves the quality of the control and affects the stability and optimality of adaptive control strategies \cite{kumar1986stochastic, ioannou2012robust}.
 In this paper, we focus on the \textit{linear system identification}, where the states are determined by $x_{t+1} = A^* x_t + w_t, ~t=0, \dots, T-1$, and the goal is to find the true unknown matrix $A^*$ using the state trajectory, despite the presence of disturbances $w_t$.

 The challenge of this problem is that the states are correlated with each other, even when the disturbances are assumed to be independent and identically distributed (i.i.d.).
-Early papers have shown that the ordinary least-squares (OLS) estimator $\argmin_{A\in\mathbb{R}^{d\times d}}\sum_{t=0}^{T-1}\|x_{t+1}-Ax_t\|_2^2$ overcomes this correlation and achieve the consistency and the convergence towards the true matrix \cite{ljung1976ols, moore1978strong, lai1982least}.
+Early papers have shown that the ordinary least-squares (OLS) estimator $\argmin_{A}\sum_{t=0}^{T-1}\|x_{t+1}-Ax_t\|_2^2$ overcomes this correlation and achieves the consistency and the convergence towards the true matrix \cite{ljung1976ols, moore1978strong, lai1982least}.
 Recently, instead of the asymptotic properties, several studies have focused on non-asymptotic analyses and provided an error rate of $O\bigr(\frac{1}{\sqrt{T}}\bigr)$ between the true matrix and OLS estimates under i.i.d. zero-mean Gaussian and sub-Gaussian disturbances after finite samples are collected \cite{simchowitz2018learningwithout, jedra2020finite, sarkar2021finite}.
-These results were extended to use the OLS estimates for the linear quadratic control with unknown matrices, in a way that once a small enough estimation error is attained, the estimates are treated as the true matrices, achieving $O(\sqrt{T})$ regret \cite{mania2019certainty, simchowitz2020naive}.
+These results were extended to use the OLS estimates for the linear quadratic control with unknown matrices, in a way that the estimates are treated as the true matrices after a finite time, achieving $O(\sqrt{T})$ regret \cite{mania2019certainty, simchowitz2020naive}.
 While OLS is indeed a statistically optimal estimator in such i.i.d. cases, little is known about the system identification when the disturbances are correlated or possibly selected adversarially based on the past information.